Will Smith Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.81 team ERA that ranks last among all league pitching staffs.
+- The Athletics have a 5.86 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender the third-most home runs in baseball (149 total, 1.4 per game).
+- Athletics pitchers combine to allow 153 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Harris gets the start for the Athletics, his sixth of the season.
-He is 2-5 with a 6.07 ERA and 49 strikeouts in 56 1/3 innings pitched.

-- His last time out came in relief on Thursday when the lefty threw 3 1/3 innings against the San Francisco Giants, surrendering two earned runs while allowing two hits.
+- The lefty's last time out came on Saturday against the Colorado Rockies, when he tossed five innings, surrendering one earned run while giving up four hits.

-- The 26-year-old has a 6.07 ERA and 7.8 strikeouts per nine innings across 12 games this season, while allowing a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.